 In Queensland, all patients receiving medicinal cannabis treatment may only use a lawfully-obtained product.
 This is preferable to an amnesty scheme because:

-- it provides access without supporting the illegal or black market cannabis industry
+- it provides access without supporting the illegal or black-market cannabis industry

 - treatment is prescribed and monitored by a doctor, rather than encouraging the patient to self-medicate

-- the prescribed product used will be of known consistency and quality.
+- the prescribed product used will be of known consistency and quality

-Growing your own medicinal cannabis remains illegal
+Growing your own cannabis for medicinal use remains illegal

 The community has a right to expect that any medicine prescribed to them by a doctor is as safe as it possibly can be, when used as recommended.
 That’s why we put controls around the approval and use of any medicine.

 Home-grown cannabis products have unknown concentrations of active ingredients and contain potentially harmful contaminants.
 These home-grown products are easily diverted into the illicit drug market.
-Medicinal cannabis products need to be consistent, contaminant-free and high-quality, so doctors can make safe prescribing and dosage decisions.
+Medicinal cannabis products need to be consistent, contaminant-free, and high-quality, so doctors can make safe prescribing and dosage decisions.